 Kenji Haba is a part of Neighbors project: A musical project to present “Neighbors: The Yard Critters Too”, a collection of poems for children, by George Held, through guitar and sopranos.
 In collaboration with David Morneau, composer, Christina Hourihan, soprano, Kenji Haba premiered and preformed the project at 2014 Composer’s Voice Concert series as well as George Held’s new book release party in 2015.

+On August 23, 2018, Kenji Haba appeared at The Eric Metaxas Show, a radio show hosted by #1 New York Times Best Seller, Eric Metaxas.
+Kenji accompanied French singer/actor, Laura Sauriat.
+The episode will be on air in the fall 2018.
 In 2014, Kenji Haba was interviewed by Ms. Komi Kaoru and the interview was published on New York Seikatsu.
 In 2013, Kenji Haba was interviewed and appeared in Classical Guitar Magazine in England as well was Gendai Guitar in Japan, both preeminent magazines in this genre.

 In 2015, 2016, and 2017, Mr. Haba was a guest speaker at Conference with students from Gifu High School in Japan.
 The students visited New York City as a part of their Global Leadership Development Project: International Communication Program.
 The conference was covered by New York Seikatsu Newspaper.
 In December 2016, Mr. Haba was also a guest presenter at Association of New York Japanese MBA.